nooku/guides.nooku.org/essentials/service-location.md

 Thus, so long as the class exists within the framework, you can create an object off the identifier, and Nooku will do the legwork (and cache the result in APC for performance)

 And that's pretty much it.
-There is plenty more you can do with service identifiers that I will cover later on, like setting aliases or config information, but for now, I will leave it at that.
+There is plenty more you can do with object identifiers that we will cover later on, like setting aliases or config information, but for now, we'll leave it at that.